catataw/bulwark/README.md

 Bulwark is a native Node.js addon that utilizes the RSA PKCS#11 API (v2.20) to perform cryptographic operations.
 This module, specifically, acts as a common layer upon which various vendor-specific additions can be made.

 Bulwark utilizes tjfontaine's excellent [`node-addon-layer`](https://github.com/tjfontaine/node-addon-layer) which provides a nice Node.js add-on interface for C.  This allows us to avoid writing the add-on in C++.
-It also gives us a clean upgrade path forward, when the `node-addon-layer` is baked into the Node.js core.

 ## Installation